[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 • Access control, particularly when the number of contributors and repositories grows.

-• Managing multiple repositories and projects can be time-consuming and error-prone.
+• Managing multiple repositories and projects by hand is slow and error-prone.

 The following code snippet shows how to set up the GitHub provider in Terraform.